Search

 Poor water quality can also cause betta fish to lie at the bottom of the aquarium or on fish laying on the side.
 Betta fish need clean, well-oxygenated water to thrive, and pollutants like ammonia level, nitrite, and nitrate can build up in the tank and harm your fish.
 In addition, low oxygen levels can cause your fish to become lethargic, and betta fish is lying at the bottom of the tank.

 Symptoms of water quality issues in betta fish include laying at the bottom of the tank or on their side, betta laying on side gasping for air at the surface, and a lack of appetite.
-You might find your betta fish laying or suspect that your betta fish is suffering from water quality issues; here are some steps you can take to treat it:
+You might find your betta fish laying or suspect that your fish is suffering from water quality issues; here are some steps you can take to treat it:

 • Test the water: Use an aquarium water testing kit to check the levels of ammonia, nitrite, nitrate, and pH in the tank.
 If any of these levels are outside of the safe range, take steps to correct them.